SimpleDataLabsInc/prophecy-docs/docs/package-hub/package-hub.md

 Select from the **(1)source/target** dropdown menu, and **(2)select** the new Dataset format card from the options.
 The Platform and MarketingAnalytics teams are using the industry best-practice for re-usable components.

 Try this out for yourself!
-In the next sections, we’ll walk through how to [build](/docs/package-hub/package-hub.md#build-a-package) and [share](/docs/package-hub/package-hub.md#share-a-package) a package.
+In the next sections, we’ll walk through how to [build](/docs/Package-hub/Package-hub.md#build-a-Package) and [share](/docs/Package-hub/Package-hub.md#share-a-Package) a Package.

-## Build a package
+## Build a Package

-A package is simply a released project.
-The project can contain Pipeline templates, functions, subgraph templates, custom Gems, etc. The most important of these components are custom Gems, so we’ll focus on building a Package with a Custom Gem here.
+A Package is simply a released Project.
+The Project can contain Pipeline templates, functions, subgraph templates, custom Gems, etc. The most important of these components are custom Gems, so we’ll focus on building a Package with a Custom Gem here.

 ![11](img/11-ph.png)